blackhatflow/doc/docs/airtable.md

 The timezone is UTC so you need to adjust based on that.

 - Ie you launch a campaign in USA from 8h to 20h local time GTM-4 , you need to convert schedule to 12:00 - 24:00
-- Ie campaign in Germany from 8h to 20h local time GTM+1 , you need to convert schedule to 7:00 - 19:00
+- Ie campaign in Germany from 8h to 20h local time GTM+1 , then schedule is 7:00 - 19:00

 What else to know:

-- The scheduler run every 30min, so don't set 9:15 as it will count as 9:30 anyway
+- The scheduler run every 30min, so if you set 9:15 as it will count as 9:30 anyway
 - Make sure to tick the box schedule to make the bot active.

 # Landers

-## How to add safe page
+# How to add safe page

 ![Screen Shot 2020-03-24 at 7.35.35 PM.png](https://raw.githubusercontent.com/blackhatflow/storage/master/2020/03/25-15-24-00-Screen%20Shot%202020-03-24%20at%207.35.35%20PM.png)

-## How to add money page
+# How to add money page

 coming soon

 # Offers

-## How to add offers
+### ### How to add offers

 coming soon

-## classic dashboard
+#### classic dashboard